LihongZhang2023/portfolio/critique-by-design.md

 With the above thought in mind, my 1st step is to sketch another version of bar chart.
 I eliminated the subtitle and indicated the Value Weight by Ton as the title of x-axis.
 Logos of the countries is duplicate information with the country names, it needs to be removed.
 I also changed the format of values with measure of thousand to make it easier for audience's eyes, and align them all on the right next to the bars.
 As a solution for overused colors, I used single hue of orange color and gradient saturation for different scale of values/bars.
 I drafted a visulization in Tableau as below:
 ![Image](image001.png)

 My next step is to obtain feedback from others for improvement.
-I emailed a questionaire with my viz draft to one of my colleagues and a friend, and received prompt responses.
+I emailed a questionaire with my viz draft to one of my colleagues, and received prompt responses as below:

 #### Feedback 1 (provided by a General Manager of a corporation, 48 years old)
 Q1.
 Can you tell me what you think this is?